luig0/email-summary/README.md

 ## Welcome note to visitors

+Welcome!
 I have temporarily made this repository public to showcase my work.
-I am currently seeking employment and can be reached at jhcao.g1@gmail.com.
+I am currently seeking employment opportunities and can be reached at jhcao.g1@gmail.com.

 Visit me on LinkedIn: [linkedin.com/in/jhcao](https://linkedin.com/in/jhcao)

 This application uses the Plaid API to connect to the user's financial accounts and provide a daily email summary of the previous day's transactions.
 I use it to monitor my accounts for fraudulent transactions and to keep track of my spending.
 I plan to extend the functionality to provide weekly and monthly summaries.
 Registration is not open to the public.

-I am using GitHub Actions as a cron job to execute the "send email" endpoint once per day.

-The app is deployed on EC2 and managed by PM2.

-The EC2 server uses nginx to manage routing to two discrete applications.
-The docker config files are here to mirror the EC2 prod config, enabling testing of the rate limiter functionality.
+This README primarily serves as a refresher to myself to make it easier to add functionality after a development hiatus.

 ## Quickstart